 For example, we use a cookie called 'lbcs' that makes it possible for you to open many Google Docs in one browser.
 Blocking this cookie would prevent Google Docs from working as expected.
-Learn more

-Like other technology and communications companies, Google regularly receives requests from governments and courts around the world to disclose user data.
-Respect for the privacy and security of data you store with Google underpins our approach to complying with these legal requests.
+Learn more data you store with Google underpins our approach to complying with these legal requests.
 Our legal team reviews each and every request, regardless of type, and we frequently push back when a request appears to be overly broad or doesn't follow the correct process.
 Learn more in our Transparency Report.